smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: Where can I ask questions?**

-A: Join my Discord server to ask questions in the Ulanzi channel: [https://discord.gg/pP53uDEgUw](https://discord.gg/pP53uDEgUw)
+A: Join my Discord server to ask questions in the Ulanzi-display channel: [https://discord.gg/pP53uDEgUw](https://discord.gg/pP53uDEgUw)

 # Release Notes